Bluetooth-Compose/Bluetooth-Compose/README.md

 If you are qualifed by some nuance to be on the Steering Committee, please either contact us using the above email address, or - if you already know someone who is involved - through a private channel that they'd recommend.

+Members of the steering committe will be 'ravens flying back and forth over the deep'.

 ### Our Initial Aim

 Our initial aim is to create an alpha ```bluetooth-compose.yml``` specification as a candidate for community discussion, to move onwards towards beta.